yellowbluesky/PixivforMuzei3/README.md

     - Up to 30 pictures from the latest feed or bookmarks
   - Can toggle the display of manga or R18 pictures (dependent on artist properly tagging their submissions)
   - App uses OAuth2 refresh and access tokens, so does not fill your inbox with new login notifications from Pixiv
+  - Correctly handles the display of albums, displaying only the first image

 Future features
   - Granular NSFW level filtering